-Students earn credits toward graduation and a diploma that also appear on a permanent high school transcript that will be looked at by colleges and future employers.
+Students earn credits toward graduation and a diploma that also appear on a permanent high school transcript.
+Colleges and future employers may request to review transcripts.
 Students are not awarded credits for 'F' grades.
+Students must complete a total of 260 credits and community service in order to graduate from Center High School (see Graduation Requirements below).
 An additional grade point will be awarded in Honors or AP course for a grade of 'C' or higher.
 Ten unexcused absences in a class may result in earning an "F" for that class per Board Policy 5121.
-Per Board Policy 6146.1, a student must complete a total of 260 credits in order to graduate from Center High School.
+Graduation requirements are outlined in Board Policy 6146.1.